 Students in grades 7-12 will annually be offered instruction on the use of bleeding control stations to respond to traumatic injury.
-For more information, see Homeland Security's Stop the Bleed Texas.
+For more information, see Homeland Security's Stop the Bleed and Stop the Bleed Texas.

 Emergency Medical Treatment and Information